Code-Institute-Submissions/JUST-GYM/README.md

 ---

 ## **UX**

-We're going to provide some insight into the UX process here, focusing on the important who, what and how?
+The user experience (UX) is what a user of a particular product experiences when using that product.
+A UX designer's job is thus to create a product that provides the best possible user experience.
+We're going to provide some insight into the UX process here, focusing on the important Who, What and How?

-Just Gym, as previously stated is an exercise gymnasium what's sole purpose is to provide an A-Class service to men and women of all ages, to achieve a healthier lifestyle and overall mindset.
+Just Gym, as previously stated, is an exercise gymnasium that's sole purpose is to provide an A-Class service to men and women of all ages, to achieve a healthier lifestyle and overall mindset.
 People of the community who're looking to keep an active, healthy lifestyle will be drawn to what Just Gym has to offer because of its engaging user-friendly website.
 Information about services, classes and contact details can all be found on the website as well as a beautiful portfolio containing some of our much-loved clients.
 Carry on below and read some